top of page

 • What feels grounding and supportive

-• People or spaces you can reach toward when you need connection
+• People you can reach out to

 • Practices that help your body feel safe enough to rest